-- Be any of the following:

-- A 501(c)3 with tax exempt status from the U.S. Internal Revenue Service and is incorporated in Maryland

-- A unit of Government based in Maryland

-- o A member institution in the University System of Maryland - Have one completed and documented fiscal year at the date of application submission with ongoing arts activities.
+- Be any of the following: - $\circ~$ A 501(c)3 with tax exempt status from the U.S. Internal Revenue Service and is incorporated in Maryland - A unit of Government based in Maryland - o A member institution in the University System of Maryland - Have one completed and documented fiscal year at the date of application submission with ongoing arts activities. - NOTE: If you are applying as a fiscal agency organization and would like to have several of your teaching artists considered for the MSAC Teaching Artist Roster, a separate application for each teaching artist is required.

-Current Grants for Organizations recipients are ineligible for the Teaching Artist Roster (unless previously approved by MSAC.)
+Current Grants for Organizations recipients are ineligible for the Teaching Artist Roster (unless previously approved by MSAC).